James Ennis III

-James Alfred Ennis III (born July 1, 1990) is an American professional basketball player for BC Samara of the VTB United League.
-He played two years of Division 1 college basketball for Long Beach State, where he became a standout as a senior, earning Big West Player of the Year honors.
-After being selected by the Atlanta Hawks in the second round of the 2013 NBA draft, Ennis moved to Australia and joined the Perth Wildcats.
-There he won an NBL championship and became a Perth favorite.
-He returned to the United States in 2014 in pursuit of an NBA contract, and subsequently joined the Miami Heat.
-He went on to spend time with the Memphis Grizzlies and the New Orleans Pelicans during the 2015–16 season, as well as in the NBA Development League with the Iowa Energy.
-He re-joined the Grizzlies in July 2016, and was traded to the Pistons in February 2018.
-He then split the 2018–19 season with the Houston Rockets and the Philadelphia 76ers.
+James Alfred Ennis III (born July 1, 1990) is an American professional basketball player for the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
+He played two years of college basketball for the Long Beach State 49ers, where he won the Big West Player of the Year in 2013.
+After being selected by the Atlanta Hawks in the second round of the 2013 NBA draft, Ennis moved to Australia and helped the Perth Wildcats win the 2014 NBL championship.
+He debuted in the National Basketball Association (NBA) in 2014 with the Miami Heat and later played for the Memphis Grizzlies, New Orleans Pelicans, Detroit Pistons, Houston Rockets, Philadelphia 76ers, Orlando Magic, Brooklyn Nets, Los Angeles Clippers and Denver Nuggets over eight NBA seasons.
+Since 2022, he has played in Israel, Russia, Puerto Rico, China and Bahrain.

 Early life

 Born in Ventura, California, Ennis grew up in the Westview Village housing project where he and his five siblings played basketball, soccer, rode bikes and skateboarded.
 As a youngster, he and his family moved around a lot—Ennis attended three different high schools in his freshman year alone.
 They later settled back down at Westview Village where he went on to graduate from Ventura High School in 2009.